Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 There was a cheer, and they began.
 It was warm and tasted different, and the chunks of fish were at the bottom.
 Ljörn quickly ate it all.

 Once all the throng were finished, the room quieted down again.
 Bowls were put away, and Ljörn also put his back into his box.
-He had a half-full belly, and that was enough.
+After eating that stew, he had a half-full belly, and that was enough.

 Relaxing from the rough days of rowing and sailing in bad weather, he leaned back a little more.
+Now that he was on this new land, there was certainly no going back.
 His gaze began to wander.
 He glanced at the men Alfrir talked about earlier.
 They had full hauberks, unlike him, who only had a byrnie.

 As his gaze continued to wander the room, it fell on Sága, who was across the room.
 She was reading through a book, which she had preserved from the rain.
 He wondered what she was reading.